tmont/sahara/README.md

 _argument name_.
 This will eliminate the need for doc comments and play nice with bundlers that remove comments.
 The one caveat is that these registrations apply to _all_ resolutions where the argument name matches.
-So _any_ method with a parameter named `foo` will be resolved by whatever you registered with `registerAsType(Foo, 'foo')`.
+So _any_ method with a parameter named `foo` will be resolved by whatever you registered with `registerTypeAndArgAlias(Foo, 'foo')`.

 Note that you __cannot use doc comments with register*AsArg() functions__.
 In other words, your function signature must not have a doc comment for arguments that are